xcodemario/N33-LA-SimpleCalculator-Starter/README.txt

 12. Jake did the first attempt at doing a human readable output. (change 3)

-13.Amine added the ^ for the valid operation method
+13. Amine added the ^ for the valid operation method

 14. Code formatting by Jake